aws-samples/aws-hpc-tutorials/content/06-batch-automation/02-create-iam-role.md

 tags = ["tutorial", "install", "AWS", "Batch"]
 +++

-In this step, we will create an IAM role for Amazon ECS Task Execution
+In this step, we will create an IAM role for Amazon ECS Task Execution.

 AWS Batch uses Amazon ECS to create the compute environment.
-The task execution role grants the Amazon ECS container permission to make AWS API calls on your behalf
+The task execution role grants the Amazon ECS container permission to make AWS API calls on your behalf.

-Run the following commands in your Cloud9 terminal to create a task execution IAM role
+Run the following commands in your Cloud9 terminal to create a task execution IAM role.

 1. Create a file named ```ecs-tasks-trust-policy.json``` that contains the trust policy to use for the IAM role.
 The file should contain the following: